openshift/installer/docs/user/openstack/README.md

 ### Adding a MachineSet

-Groups of Compute nodes are managed using the [MachineSet][machine-set-code] resource.
+Groups of Compute nodes are managed using the MachineSet resource.
 It is possible to create additional MachineSets post-install, for example to assign workloads to specific machines.

 When running on OpenStack, the MachineSet has platform-specific fields under `spec.template.spec.providerSpec.value`.
 For more information about the values that you can set in the `providerSpec`, see [the API definition](provider-spec-definition).